schwamster/luis-adapter/README.md

 ##Contributing & Building
 Everybody is welcome to contribute to this project.
 I will resolve pull requests as soon as possible.
 Source files are in Typescript in the src folder, so you will need to install typescript.

-##Breaking Changes
-Since version 0.0.52 some things have changed:
-- methods now follow js conventions -> GetIntent => getIntent...
-- there is no default export anymore -> so in es5 import: var LuisAdapter = require("luis-adapter").LuisAdapter;
-instead of
-    var LuisAdapter = require("luis-adapter");